Gradle Enterprise is now Develocity. Learn more about our rebrand here.

 The minimum supported Gradle version for the 2.x line of the build scan plugin has been raised from Gradle 2.0 to Gradle 5.0.
 This has allowed significant optimizations and simplifications within the build scan plugin that will facilitate faster development of future build scan features.

-Previously, it was recommended to upgrade to the latest build scan plugin when upgrading Gradle Enterprise.
+Previously, it was recommended to upgrade to the latest build scan plugin when upgrading Develocity.
 However, if you have not yet upgraded to Gradle 5.0 you cannot upgrade to build scan plugin 2.x until you do.
-Instead, you should continue to use build scan plugin 1.16 which is compatible with Gradle Enterprise 2018.5.
+Instead, you should continue to use build scan plugin 1.16 which is compatible with Develocity 2018.5.

-If you have not yet upgraded to Gradle 5.0, please consider doing so in order to get the most out of Gradle Enterprise.
+If you have not yet upgraded to Gradle 5.0, please consider doing so in order to get the most out of Develocity.

 - [FIX] Cannot provide SAML metadata when metadata URL requires authentication